EOSNameServe/ENS/README.md

 You can use push an action to `enserve.bank` with action `binddapp`.
 Besides, if you want to update it, you can also push this action.
+In fact, you also can bind ip address.

 + use cleos
 ```